 I hold a joint PhD in French Studies and Anthropology from New York University.
 My teaching and research focus on contemporary French culture and society.

 My first book Yearning to Labor: Youth, Unemployment, and Social Destiny in Urban France (University of Nebraska Press, 2017) chronicles the everyday struggle of a group of young people living in a French banlieue as they confront more than triple the national unemployment rate.
-Drawing attention to a global trend toward neoliberal reform—a shift whose deleterious consequences fall disproportionately on the youngest and the least qualified in France—I ask how the youth at the center of my study make sense of the inequality they face.
-By unraveling what their claims to the French republican ideal of solidarité mean to them as they look for work and attempt to project themselves into the future, I explore how subjectivities are fashioned and refashioned through a complex interplay of local and extralocal forces.
+Drawing attention to a global trend toward neoliberal reform—a shift whose deleterious consequences fall disproportionately on the youngest and the least qualified in France—I ask how the young men and women at the center of my study make sense of the inequality they face.
+By tracing how they position themselves and others as they look for work and attempt to project themselves into the future, I explore how subjectivities are fashioned and refashioned through a complex interplay of local and extralocal forces.
 Ultimately, this book aims to shed light on some of the mechanisms underlying the shifting inequalities of condition that are broadly part of the human experience at this beginning of the twenty-first century.